 Being able to sleep underground was one of my other must-dos in Coober Pedy – and we choose the Desert Cave Hotel as our sleep spot.

 The Boyfriend was in his element- the walls are thick so you don’t hear other people, it’s pitch black in there at night (I had to use my phone light to find the loo) and it doesn’t need airconditioning.

 We picked the Desert Cave as it had a bar on-site, was walking distance to John’s Pizza and The Miner’s Club and had a small pool to cool off in, but there’s a heap of other underground hotels in Coober Pedy to choose from – check out our full review of the Desert Cave and a list of other underground hotel suggestions here.

-Or, if you like the sound of the Desert Dave already check out prices and availability click here.
+Or, if you like the sound of the Desert Cave already and want to book in, then you can check out prices and availability here.